Leeody/leeody.github.io/_pages/about.md

   - /about.html
 ---

 Hiiiiiii!
-Welcome to my page!
+Welcome to my page! :D

 I'm a sophomore student from [School of Economics and Management](https://www.sem.tsinghua.edu.cn/), [Tsinghua University](https://www.tsinghua.edu.cn/index.htm).
 My major is [Xuetang Class of Economics](https://ug.sem.tsinghua.edu.cn/bkjbkxm/jjxxtb.htm), which is aimed at training best economists.
 Fortunately, I get instructed by the most famous economist, [Pro.
 Yinyi Qian](https://www.sem.tsinghua.edu.cn/info/1206/31907.htm), and I do want to do some excellent works in economy.
 Besides that, I also have great interests in Maths, Physics, Politics and Chinese Literature.
 Now I am also studying a minor degree of Physics in Tsinghua.
 Learning physics is really attractive to me!
 I like reading and writing too, and you can view my works in this pages.